-- ENVS 105 Physical Geography.
+ENVS 105 Physical Geography.
 An introduction to hydrology and the physical processes operating in and on the planet earth.
 Topics of study will include ground and surface water, the hydrologic cycle, watershed models, groundwater recharge, geomorphology, tectonics, structural features, and geological processes relating to natural resource management, environmental processes and concerns.
-Periodically.
-3 semester hours.
+Physical-Scientific Mode of Inquiry (QPS).
+3 semester credit hours.
 Physical Science Core Elective.
+Typically offered: periodically.

-Typically offered Periodically. - ENVS 205 Environmental Science.
+ENVS 205 Environmental Science.
 A survey of environmental science with an emphasis on global concerns, biological and physical resources, resource use, conservation issues, and the interactions among science, society, and the environment.
-Fall.
-Prerequisite: BIOL 197 or 198.
-Cross listed BIOL 205/ENVS 205.
-3 semester hours.
-Typically offered Fall Term. - ENVS 210 OSHA Hazardous Waste Operation & Emergency Response Training.
+Prerequisite: "C" or better in: BIOL197, BIOL 198 and CHEM 123.
+Cross-listed BIOL 205/ENVS 205.
+3 semester credit hours.
+Typically offered: fall term.

+ENVS 210 OSHA Hazardous Waste Operation and Emergency Response Training.
 Forty classroom hours of training in recognition, evaluation, and proper work practices dealing with hazardous materials and wastes in compliance with 29CFR 1910.120.
 Students passing the course will receive a certificate renewable every year allowing them to work on sites in compliance with the federal statute.
 There will be an extra certification fee associated with the course.
-Spring.
-1 semester hour.
-Consent Required.
+1 semester credit hour.
+Typically offered: spring term.
+Department consent required.

-College of Business, College of Education and Health Services, College of Liberal Arts, College of Science and Moser College of Adult and Professional Studies

 ENVS 211 OSHA Hazardous Waste Operations and Emergency Response Training Refresher.
 Eight classroom hours of training in the recognition, evaluation, and proper work practices dealing with hazardous materials and hazardous waste evaluation.
-The class is for the annual recertification in compliance with 29CFR 1910.120 for students who have passed ENVS-210 or who have current valid certification through other institutions.
+The class is for the annual recertification in compliance with 29CFR 1910.120 for students who have passed ENVS 210 or who have current valid certification through other institutions.
 There will be an extra certification fee associated with the course.
 Prerequisite: ENVS 210.
-Spring.
-1 semester hour.
-Consent Required.
+1 semester credit hour.
+Typically offered: spring term.
+Department consent required.